Home » Technology » Shower of shooting stars: a striking spectacle to come

 Meteors are remnants left behind from the passage of two comets, Marsden and Kracht, created following the break-up of another comet.

 The shooting stars are already visible for the most seasoned.
 However, the best chance of seeing them will be on the night of July 28-29 shortly before dawn.
-The new moon could also allow the meteors to shine brightly, promising a nice show!
+The new moon might also allow the meteors to shine brightly, promising a nice show!

 The Delta Aquarids are medium intensity rainfall.
-Up to 20 meteorites per hour could be seen under the best conditions.
+Up to 20 meteorites per hour might be seen under the best conditions.
 The ideal is to seek a place far from light pollution in order to increase the opportunities.

 Shooting stars will radiate mostly from the constellation Aquarius, but can be seen all over the sky.